rachmadaniHaryono/tumblr_image_download_script/README.md

 ```

 ##### blogs.txt
+By default the script will search for a file called blogs.txt in the folder which lists out all blogs to be downloaded from.
+The format for this file is as follows:
 - # used for comments
-- -- used for skip blog
+- -- used to skip blog
-- List blogs as
+- List blogs one per line as
   - Username (secondary domain) "lazy-artist"
   - URL "http://cool-artist.tumblr.com/"
   - Any other URL form "http://www.cool-artist.tumblr.com/post/cool-art-post.html" or "cool-artist.tumblr.com/post/cool-art-post.html"